8 Best Puerto Rico All-Inclusive Resorts for Families in 2024

 Culebra Island, Puerto Rico

-View from Culebra Island, Puerto RIco, to surrounding islands and Caribbean sea
+View from Culebra Island, Puerto Rico, to surrounding islands and Caribbean sea (Photo: Envato/valerie251)

 Club Seabourne on Puerto Rico’s off-the-beaten-path Culebra Island is a boutique mini-resort with all-inclusive features (Photo: Envato/valerie251)

-Club Seabourne is a popular and well-reviewed mini resort on Culebra Island off the east coast of Puerto Rico.
-Culebra is home to one of oldest U.S. wildlife refuges and a population of giant sea turtles and large seabird colonies.
-There are also miles of pristine beaches and coral reefs.
-At Club Seabourne, you won’t have to battle the crowds for a place at the pool or beach—everything is low-key, friendly, and uncrowded.
+Club Seabourne is a popular mini resort on Culebra Island off the east coast of Puerto Rico.
+Culebra is home to one of oldest U.S. wildlife refuges and a population of giant sea turtles and large seabird colonies, and has miles of pristine beaches and coral reefs.
+At Club Seabourne, the vibe is very low-key, friendly, and uncrowded enough that you won’t have to battle the crowds for a place at the pool or beach.

 Like most other Puerto Rico hotels and resorts, this one isn’t fully all-inclusive in the traditional sense, but the amenities that come standard with all stays here bump it up into the nearly all-inclusive resort territory at a fraction of the price of most all-inclusives.
 That means daily a la carte breakfast, airport and ferry transfers, Wi-Fi, and kayak and bike use are included in the cost of your stay.